 Azure How Many Functions In One Function App

 Azure how many functions in one function app?
-One Azure Function App can scales out to at max 200 instances as per Microsoft.
+One Azure Function App can scale out to a max of 200 instances as per Microsoft.

 Azure How Many Functions In One Function App

-Well, here we will discuss how many Azure Functions in One Azure Function App.
-So As per Microsoft By default, The Azure Function App that is under the Consumption plan will scale out to as many as 200 instances.
+Well, here we will discuss how many Azure Functions are in One Azure Function App.
+So, As per Microsoft, By default, The Azure Function App that is under the Consumption plan will scale out to as many as 200 instances.

-Same way, If the Azure Function App is under the Premium plan, then, the Azure Function App can scales out a maximum of 100 instances as per Microsoft.
+Similarly, if the Azure Function App is under the Premium plan, it can scale out to a maximum of 100 instances, as per Microsoft.

-Again, A single instance inside the Azure Function app can process more than one request, there is no limit set as of now on the number of concurrent executions.
+Again, A single instance inside the Azure Function app can process more than one request.
+Currently, no limit is set on the number of concurrent executions.

 You can set the functionAppScaleLimit property value to set the minimum limit value.
-You can set the property value to 0 or null to tell it is unrestricted.
+You can set the property value to 0 or null to indicate unrestricted.

 You can also specify the functionAppScaleLimit value in between 1 to the max limit as per your Azure Plan like 200 for the Consumption plan and 100 for the Premium plan.